US sees its first statewide stay-at-home order as reported coronavirus cases jump past 13,000

 Medical supply shortages loom as more tests return positive

-The US Centers for Disease Control and Prevention (CDC) said in new guidance healthcare facilities that are facing a "crisis" should consider options to combat shortages, even if those options "are not commensurate with US standards of care."
+Health care facilities that are facing a "crisis" should consider options to combat shortages, even if those options "are not commensurate with US standards of care," the US Centers for Disease Control and Prevention (CDC) said in new guidance.

 As a last resort, the agency said health care providers could consider using "homemade masks" -- such as bandanas or scarves -- to care for coronavirus patients, ideally in combination with a face shield.